kragen/derctuo/markdown/cyclic-fabrication-systems.md

 much easier to ionize — its ionization energy is 495.8 kJ/mol, its reduction potential is -2.71 volts, and its [electronegativity][2] is 0.93 Pauling units — not only than the nickel, but even than the water itself.
-Nickel's ionization energy is 737.1 kJ/mol (and its second ionization energy is 1753.0 kJ/mol), its reduction potential to the hydroxide is -0.72 volts, its reduction potential to the nickel(II) ion is -0.25 volts, and its electronegativity is 1.91 Pauling units.
+Nickel’s ionization energy is 737.1 kJ/mol (and its second ionization energy is 1753.0 kJ/mol), its reduction potential to the hydroxide is -0.72 volts, its reduction potential to the nickel(II) ion is -0.25 volts, and its electronegativity is 1.91 Pauling units.
-Water's reduction potential to electrolyze hydrogen is -0.8277 volts.
+Water’s reduction potential to electrolyze hydrogen is -0.8277 volts.
 So nickel precipitates at a lower voltage than is required to produce hydrogen, and hydrogen is produced at a lower voltage than is required to produce sodium, although mercury electrodes can change the